vitorfarias001/nxtlvl4/README.md

 ## 1st day: Fundamentals of React
 These were the technologies used in class

-- ✔ Rea track overview
+- ✔ React track overview
 - ✔ One-stream API
 - ✔ What is React
 - ✔ Why TypeScript